rmotr-group-projects/pyp-u6-c1-flask-twitter-clone/README.md

 Aside from extra tables and relationships in the database, part of the app logic should be modified.
 For example, in a user's feed we should display all tweets from people he is following, and not only his own tweets.

 Re tweeting would also be a plus.

+## Heroku Deploy

+This is out of the scope of the project and course, but if you want to try deploying it on Heroku it's super simple.
+In this very same repo you'll find a branch named [heroku-deployment](https://github.com/rmotr-group-projects/pyp-u6-c1-flask-twitter-clone/tree/heroku-deployment) that has the final working code + all the config to work on Heroku (plus database fixes, see below).

+But first, take a look at our tutorial on [How to deploy a Flask app to Heroku](https://www.youtube.com/watch?v=wb6K0o8uv7s).
+You can also follow [that example repo](https://github.com/rmotr-curriculum/flask-heroku-example) as a general guideline.

+**Important:** It's not recommended to use sqlite on Heroku as they have superfluous storage, which gets erased once per day.
+General Heroku deploys use Postgres (which is a free add-on).
+To make the app work with Postgres you might have to do a few changes to the initial schema and the queries.
+Check the branch [heroku-deployment](https://github.com/rmotr-group-projects/pyp-u6-c1-flask-twitter-clone/tree/heroku-deployment) for more info.